-Most miscarriages occur in the first 6 weeks of pregnancy.
-Quite often, a woman may not know she’s pregnant, and has a miscarriage at the time of her expected period.
+Most miscarriages occur during the first 6 weeks of pregnancy.
+Quite often, a woman may not know she’s pregnant and has a miscarriage at the time of her expected period.

 Once a fetal heartbeat is detected, the risk of miscarriage lowers.
 There are also certain factors which can increase the chance of being misdiagnosed, such as inaccurate dates for your last menstrual period, or a vanishing twin, when one twin miscarries while the other remains.

-In almost all cases, miscarriage diagnosis at 6 weeks is hard to make and you will likely be asked to have another scan in a weeks’ time.
+In almost all cases, miscarriage diagnosis at 6 weeks is hard to make and you will likely be asked to have another scan in a one or two weeks time.

 Seeing no baby on the ultrasound

-Seeing no baby (just a sac at this stage) could simply indicate the pregnancy isn’t as advanced as first thought.
-The gestational sac forms as soon as the egg is fertilised, and is the first structure to be seen on ultrasound.
+Seeing no baby (just a sac) could simply indicate the pregnancy isn’t as advanced as first thought.
+The gestational sac forms as soon as the egg is fertilized, and is the first structure to be seen on ultrasound.
 It can be seen via transvaginal ultrasound between 3-5 weeks pregnant.

-If there’s no gestational or yolk sac at the 6 week scan, it doesn’t necessarily mean no baby.
+If there’s no gestational or yolk sac at the scan, it doesn’t necessarily mean no baby.
 It can mean your dates have been miscalculated.
 This can happen if you’re not sure of the date of your last menstrual period or have irregular cycles.
-Usually you will have another scan in 1-2 weeks.
+Usually, your health care provider will want you to have another scan in 1 or 2 weeks.

 Are early ultrasounds necessary?